udithishara/TrakTorrent/README.md

 <br>

-Creates and shows ExtraTorrent & Addic7ed links for 'Up next to watch' on Trakt.tv Saves couple of clicks and less copy pasting when you have to bulk download
+Creates and shows 1337x & Addic7ed links for 'Up next to watch' on Trakt.tv Saves couple of clicks and less copy pasting when you have to bulk download
 <br>
 ( Works only on trakt.tv/dashboard see the screenshot below to see how it appears on the page )